INTO Symposium 2025

 Uniting global voices for heritage and nature

-- Keynote addresses from HRH Princess Dana Firas and Dr Patricia Kell, two global champions of cultural and environmental conservation
+We enjoyed keynote addresses from HRH Princess Dana Firas and Dr Patricia Kell, two global champions of the National Trust movement.

 INTO Chair, President of the Petra National Trust, UNESCO Goodwill Ambassador